openhwgroup/cva6/docs/03_cva6_design/issue_stage.md

 The issuing of instructions happen in-order, that means order of program flow is naturally maintained.
 What can happen out-of-order is the write-back of each functional unit.
-Think for example, that the issue stage issues a multiplication which takes $n$ clock cycles to produce a valid result.
+Think for example, that the issue stage issues a load which takes $n$ clock cycles to produce a valid result.
 In the next cycle the issue stage issues an ALU instruction like an addition.
-The addition will just take one clock cycle to return and therefore return before the multiplication's result is ready.
+The addition will just take one clock cycle to return and therefore return before the load's result is ready.
 Because of this we need to assign IDs to the various issue stages.
 The ID resembles the (unique) position in which the scoreboard will store the result of this instruction.
 The ID (called transaction